alexliyihao/vntrwrap/README.md

 This repository is an implementation(wrapper) for [*Protein-coding repeat polymorphisms strongly shape diverse human phenotypes paper code*](https://www.science.org/doi/10.1126/science.abg8289)'s code repo for easier re-use.

-Current version is the raw code intended to be run on a SGE cluster with a minimal documentation for running.
+Current version is the raw code intended to be run on SGE or SLURM cluster with a minimal documentation for running.

 ## Steps: